 - 5.1 Our policy on inspections will be to focus primarily on those whose premises and activities give rise to the most serious risk to life in case of fire.
 In making an assessment of risk, we will take into account the fire safety record of those we regulate and the current risks to people in case of fire. - 5.2 We will maintain a strategy that will identify and evaluate risks in premises as well as to the wider community and allocate resources to carry out inspections accordingly.
-We want to see fire safety provided in buildings and may take action against those regarded as putting people at risk in case of fire.

-- 5.3 Earned recognition may be awarded to businesses for assurance of safety, including for example external verification of safety systems / practices. - 5.4 Our Service Standards and plans including details of our risk-based approach to risk and are available on request and on our Website Click here to return to table of contents
+We want to see fire safety provided in buildings and may take action against those regarded as putting people at risk in case of fire. - 5.3 Earned recognition in the form of 3rd party accreditation may be awarded to businesses for assurance of safety in line with BS9997:2019 Fire Risk Management Systems. - 5.4 Our Service Standards and plans including details of our risk-based approach to risk and are available on request and on our Website Click here to return to table of contents